rubienr/rf-power-meter/.github/contributing.md

 # Testing

-- Prefer unit tests over integration tests.
 - For each PR tests must exist that prove the changes.
 - Old tests must be updated if they fail.
-- Prior a PR run unit tests on as many platforms you are able to (native, atmelavr, ststm, espressif, ...).
+- Prior a PR run unit tests on as many platforms you are able to (see environments starting with `test_`).

 # Quality